 Gum Disease and Gingivitis

 I know what you’re thinking: “Is there any aspect of my life that PCOS doesn’t effect?”
 I totally get the feeling.
-When the body is out of wack, it just dominos into every aspect of your health.
+When the body’s hormones are out of whack, it just dominoes into many aspects of our health.
 And, yes, that includes your oral health.
 The increased glucose in your blood, hormonal imbalances, and inflammation can cause gum disease and gingivitis in women with PCOS.

 We talk all about it in this episode of our Cyster and Her Mister podcast.
 Check it out if you want to develop a deeper understanding of the connection between PCOS and your oral health.